 International Music Festival

-A series of classical and contemporary concerts is performed in venues all over the city throughout March.
+A series of classical and contemporary concerts are performed in venues all over the city throughout March.

 Festival of Modern Magic

 festival of contemporary European films shown at various screens across the capital (March). website